annieDang/coingecko/readme.md

 # Coingecko scraper

 > Python/Tkinter desktop GUI app to connect to coingecko.
-This app uses Sqlite3 to store data
-> Specially designed for NDVA
+This app is specially designed for NDVA

 > The app should be able to filter through every coin on coin gecko which

 - Price decreased by more than X% over X days